Implement a settings page

 First, we’ll write an extension that adds a blue border to every page the user visits.

-Create a new directory called settings, then create a file called manifest.json inside it with the following contents:
+Create a directory called settings, then a file called manifest.json inside it with this content:

 {